Episode 029 | Casaloste - With Maria Giovanna: Wine is a living product, right from the start

 Giovanni and Emilia d’Orsi, the two founders of the Casaloste winery

-My favorite moment from the conversation
+My favorite moment from the chat

 Find out more about this episode and Nina in Chianti

-😀 Nina in Chianti? - learn all about Nina
+😀 Nina in Chianti? - Learn all about Nina

 🧐 Are you curious and want to find out more?
 Chianti Classico knowledge, Tuscany on a plate, insights, events and much more